daved01/ragcore/docs/source/contents/configuration.rst

 =================
 **Key** ``database``

+``provider`` - The provider of the database, for example ``"chroma"``.
+Depending on the selection, a local or remote database is used.
+Consequently, you must provide either a ``base_dir`` or ``base_url``.
+See :ref:`supported_components` for more information about supported configurations.

 ``number_search_results`` - The number of chunks which are returned by the database and passed to the LLM in the prompt.
 A higher number can lead to more detailed answers, since more context is available, but the risk is that more irrelevant documents are retrieved, which reduces the quality of the answer.

-``base_dir`` - The directory in which the local database will be persisted.
+``base_dir`` - For local databases such as Chroma.
+The directory in which the local database will be persisted.
 If this directory does not exist it will be created.

+``base_url`` - For remote databases such as Pinecone.
+The URL to your Pinecone instance.

 Splitter